ArnCep/ATSDialFactory/README.md

 ## Known Issues

-The `preview.png` image generation is still being improved, so expect issues:
+The background corner matcher dialog is still being improved, so expect issues:

-* Preview image may not appear in the downloaded .zip file
+* Green background corners may differ in model resolution

 ## Packing Watch Faces
 ATSDialFactory does not support compiling watch faces into a binary format (.iwf).
 To pack a watch face into an .iwf file, you must install these files/packages first: